fluid-project/infusion/README.txt

 ==================

     * Sneak Peek at the new Inversion of Control (IoC) system
-    * Uploader now features support for HTML 5 o Flash-free for modern browsers! o Substantially improved keyboard and screen reader accessibility o Comprehensive automatic progressive enhancement based on browser capabilities
+    * Uploader support for HTML 5
+         o Flash-free for modern browsers!
+         o Substantially improved keyboard and screen reader accessibility o Comprehensive automatic progressive enhancement based on browser capabilities